Christian Braun obsesses over collectibles and antiques and toys more than the average person, but in a productive way.

 Aside from parsing that description to determine that this clock doesn’t run, but will be accurate at 8:58 AM and PM, what does that mean?

 Historically (and there’s another word we’ll need to parse), “Antique” has meant objects that are 100 years old or more.
 “Vintage” has generally meant older than 15 years.
-So “Classic” must mean… well, it’s complicated.
+So “Classic” must mean… well, it’s more complicated.

 “Antique” and “Vintage” carry a set time frame, regardless of historic or aesthetic value.
 “Classic,” on the other hand, just means “it has stood or will stand the test of time,” regardless of age.

-And “Historic…” What about that?
+And “Historic…” what about that?
 “Historic” is often used as a positive term, but really means that something was a game changer, a revolution, a show stopper for some reason.
 And not necessarily for good reasons.
 The Edsel by Ford has to be considered a “historic” car because of its massive failure.
 And over time, it has also achieved “classic” status.
 Whether the car is remembered for being good/bad/ugly/beautiful remains debatable.
 “Classic,” sure.
 “Historic,” absolutely.

 Consider another conundrum.
 Boulder, Colorado (the scenic home of hobbyDB Headquarters), passed a law several years ago requiring houses over 50 years old to undergo an approval process by a city board if the owners wanted to do extensive renovations.
-At the time, it made sense, as houses of that age were built in the 1940s or before, many of them having some historic charm and significance.
+At the time, it made sense, as houses of that age were built in the 1940s or before, many of them having timeless charm and significance.
 But with the passing of each year, a “50 year old house” was less and less significant architecturally.

 Entire suburbs of more or less identical houses of that age just don’t seem to need that same kind of designation and protection.
 Sliding time frames like this don’t make a lot of sense after a while.
 The city realized this and altered the designation.